panrafal/chequer-php/Readme.md

     return true;
 }
 ```

+Or you can add the operator/alias to the $operators parameter.

 Note, that the whole idea is very fresh.
 I've come up with the concept on January 29th, and made the lib the same day. <br/>
 And that means - it *will* change!